 (1) Schedule 2 has effect.

-”.

 Schedule 2 cl.
 6(5) reads as follows:

-“

 (5) A person who, immediately before the commencement of this Act, was a person who had been appointed by the Governor, under the Prisons Act 1981 section 54, to be a visiting justice is to be regarded, on and from the commencement, as a person who is appointed by the Minister, under the Prisons Act 1981 section 54, as a visiting justice on the same terms and conditions as applied to the person’s appointment by the Governor.

-”.

 11 The amendments in the Corruption and Crime Commission Amendment and Repeal Act 2003 Sch.
 2 cl.
-11(3)-(6) are not included because the sections they sought to amend had been repealed by No. 75 of 2003 s.
+11(3)-(6) are not included because the sections they sought to amend had been deleted by the Inspector of Custodial Services Act 2003 s.
 56(1) before the amendment purported to come into operation.

 12 The Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 Sch.
 1 cl.
 25 (amendment to s.
-23) was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+23) was deleted by the Criminal Law and Evidence Amendment Act 2008 s.
 78(4).

-13, 14 Footnotes no longer applicable.

-15 On the date as at which this compilation was prepared, the Criminal Law Amendment (Homicide) Act 2008 s.
+13 On the date as at which this reprint was prepared, the Criminal Law Amendment (Homicide) Act 2008 s.
 36(2) had not come into operation.
 It reads as follows:

-“

 36. Prisons Act 1981